-Field research was initiated in mid-February.
+In 2018, field research was initiated in mid-February and in 2019 field research was initiated in early March.
 We began by identifying occupied sites, mapping territories, and nest searching.
 Once nests were found, they were monitored until nest termination or fledging.
 Radio transmitters were placed on fledglings to monitor movement away from the nest and determine juvenile survival rates.
-Vegetation data were collected at each nest site, breeding territory, and every other post-fledging location.
-For post-fledging locations, data were collected at paired random points for comparison.
-Arthropod sampling and evaluation of abundance of berry-producing shrubs were conducted on all occupied breeding territories and at fledgling locations and paired-random points.
+Vegetation data were collected at each nest site, within each breeding territory, and at every other post-fledging location.
+For postfledging locations, data were collected at paired random points for comparison.
+Arthropod sampling and evaluation of abundance of berry-producing shrubs were conducted on all occupied breeding territories and at fledgling locations and pairedrandom points.

-Nest Searching, Monitoring, and Survival Covariates
+Nest Searching and Monitoring

 Nest Searching - Area searches for Bendire's Thrashers took place at previously known locations of breeding pairs, recent eBird sightings, and in suitable habitat.
-Area searches were conducted between sunrise and 4 hours after sunrise and consisted of an observer, or a group of observers, systematically wandering an area by foot for up to 30 minutes, listening and watching for mimids, especially singing males or calling pairs, and could be supplemented with call playback to locate individuals (Ralph 1993, Loffland et al. 2011).
-Once a singing male was identified, the territory was mapped using the flush-mapping technique (Reed 1985) over 2-3 different visits.
+Area searches were conducted between sunrise and 4 hours after sunrise and consisted of an observer, or a group of observers, systematically moving through an area by foot for up to 30 minutes, listening and watching for mimids, especially singing males or calling pairs.
+Often searches were supplemented with call playback to locate individuals (Ralph 1993, Loffland et al. 2011).
+Once a singing male was identified, the territory was mapped using the flush-mapping technique (Reed 1985) over a period of 2-3 visits.
 The flush-mapping technique entails marking each location of a perched male with a GPS.
 Males were flushed from perched locations occasionally to quicken the mapping process, as some individuals will perch for extended periods of time within the territory (Weins 1969, Reed 1985).
 During territory mapping, individuals were not flushed if it appeared they were visiting a nest site.
-During territory mapping, observers also looked for evidence of a female, nest building, incubating eggs, or feeding young (Martin & Geupel 1993).
+During territory mapping, observers also looked for evidence of a female, nest building, or adults incubating eggs or feeding young (Martin & Geupel 1993).
 If a nest was not located during territory mapping, nest searching continued at each territory every 2-3 days.
-If a nest could not initially be located based on adult behavioral cues, the territory was systematically searched, after territory mapping was completed, by checking each suitable nest substrate known to be within the territory (Ruehmann et al. 2011).
-While examining possible nest shrubs, if it was necessary to gently move vegetation for better viewing, the observer used a stick, rather than their hands, in order to avoid leaving human scent that may attract predators.
+If a nest could not initially be located based on adult behavioral cues, the territory was systematically searched after territory mapping was completed by checking each suitable nest substrate within the territory (Ruehmann et al. 2011).
+While examining possible nest shrubs, if it was necessary to gently move vegetation for better viewing, the observer used a stick, rather than their hands, in order to avoid leaving a human scent that may attract predators.
 When systematically searching shrubs, if a nest was found, the surrounding shrubs were also "searched", as some corvid species may respond to cues from observers finding nests, thus increasing nest predation risk for the found nest (Nichols et al. 1984).
 Once a nest was located, we quickly examined it to determine nest occupancy and stage (eggs or nestlings) and clutch size.
 Nests discovered in the building stage were not approached, as many passerines are likely to abandon nests before laying eggs.
 We marked a location 10 m directly south of the nest using a GPS, and a written description of the nest site was recorded for future nest checks.